ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

 * To get the PR reviewed, you need to put the label "in review":

-  * Through github interface:
+  * Through GitHub interface:

     * Click on "" next to labels
     * Remove "in progress" label if applicable
     * Add "in review" label

-  * Through waffle:
+  * If the PR is part of a project board:

-    * Drag your PR to the "in review" column
+    * Drag the card from "In progress" to "In review"

 * When the PR has been approved: